Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/python-read-data-from-a-google-sheet.md

 ## Setup Google credentials

-To get started with this project, you need to create a google project and generate credentials for it.
+To get started with this project, you need to create a google project and generate credentials.

 To get started, visit the [Google cloud console](https://console.cloud.google.com/apis).
 If you don't have a project yet, you can create one.